Is bowel cancer important?

 It is important to know that the majority of people with a positive bowel motion test have nothing seriously wrong with their bowel.
 However, once the bowel has been checked out they can have peace of mind.

-Although the bowel motion tests are better at predicting cancer than any symptom, sometimes patients with cancer can return a negative test.
+Although the bowel motion tests are better at predicting cancer than any symptom, sometimes patients with bowel cancer can return a negative test, this is referred to as a false negative test.
 Therefore, you should always report any worrying bowel symptoms to your doctor.

 The most important are: bleeding from the back passage and change in the normal bowel pattern, particularly when these have continued over a six week period or more.